What Happens if the Cerebellum is Damaged?

 Cerebellar Stroke

-According to a 2015 study, cerebellar strokes only occur in 10% of all stroke cases.
+According to a 2015 study, cerebellar strokes occur in less than 10% of all stroke cases.
 Additionally, these kinds of strokes only affect one side of the cerebellum.
+Although rare, the effects of cerebellar stroke can be devastating.
+Strokes are one of the most commonly misdiagnosed conditions, so recognizing their symptoms is crucial.

 Symptoms of a Cerebellar Stroke